liyao0123/SoftwareEngineering2021Desk3/README.md

 4. run bash build.sh file
   `./build.sh`

-It may take 3 or 4 minutes unitl the application up.
+It may take **3 or 4 minutes** until the application up because downloading the dependencies needs some time.
-The procedures have been tested both in Win10 and Centos.
+The procedures have been tested both in Win10 and CentOS.
 More details about the deployment procedures can be found in [DeploymentDetail.md](/application/DeploymentDetail.md)